You could save yourself a lot of money when signing up for home insurance by doing these five things.

 A calculator is a rough estimator of home insurance payments.
 By using LowestRates.ca’s home insurance calculator, your annual insurance bill could be reduced by hundreds of dollars, because you’ll be able to see if there’s an insurance company that can offer the coverage you need for a lower price.

 All you have to do is fill out the form above with your postal code and hit the ‘Get Started’ button.
 Then, you’ll be taken to a window where you’ll be asked to fill out some information about you and how you use your home.
-You’ll then be redirected to a selection of home insurance companies from more than 15 brokers and insurance companies across Canada.
+You’ll then be redirected to a selection of home insurance companies from multiple brokers and insurance companies across Canada.
 Just like that.